KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 Due to its unique, automated Cycle Mode, KAATSU is the ideal tool for passive recovery or for those who are amputees, either temporarily or permanently immobile, in a wheelchair or with a cast, boot, or sling.
 KAATSU can be used when stationary, bedridden, and immobile to accelerate recovery and repair.

 Hytro markets a passive recovery use case on team buses and in changing rooms.
-But with only constant strap pressure and no automated cycle, it cannot replicate KAATSU's gentle Cycle Mode for recovery.

 Broad Use and Convenience